algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - LogicSigVersion >= 2
 - Mode: Application

 params: account index, state key.
-Return: value
+Return: value.
+The value is zero if the key does ont exist

 ## app_local_get